 I hired my first employee before my 16th birthday.
 Being a business owner or mentor my entire adult life, I can safely say this issue of troubleshooting behavior is the biggest headache of most 6- and 7-figure businesses.

-The reason this happens is the executive has 0-2 tools for troubleshooting the employee or team member's behavior...and they quickly run out of said tools!
+The reason this happens is the executive has few or no tools for troubleshooting the employee or team member's behavior...and they quickly run out of said tools!
 So in this episode of The Six Figure Biz, I’m going to take you behind the scenes and show you my entire process for troubleshooting why a team member is misbehaving, and what to do about it.

 So, let’s pull this problem apart.